openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

 Type parameters of generic types can have defaults.
 This situation allows dropping a type argument when a particular type of instantiation is used.
-However, a compile-time error occurs if a type parameter without a default value follows a type parameter with a default value in the declaration of a generic type.
+However, a compile-time error occurs if a type parameter without a default type follows a type parameter with a default type in the declaration of a generic type.

 The examples below illustrate this for both classes and functions: